 Unfortunately, Apple’s programs don’t keep everything out.
-Malware typically finds its way onto your Mac via a program you download, a link that you click in an email or on a website, or an app or plugin that you install.
-These things appear legitimate, which makes them difficult to spot.
+Malware typically finds its way onto your Mac via programs you download, links you click in emails or websites, as well as apps and plugins you install.
+These things try to seem legitimate, which makes them difficult to spot.

 Once malware has infected your system, how it works depends on the strain:

-- Trojan — Creates backdoors in your system to allow other malware to infect your Mac
+- Trojans create backdoors in your system to let other malware in

-- Spyware — Runs in the background and tracks your activity including passwords, bank and credit card details, and internet activity
+- Spyware runs in the background and tracks your activity, including passwords, bank and credit card details, and internet browsing

-- Adware — Runs aggressive advertising, ruining your browsing experience
+- Adware runs aggressive advertising, ruining your web experience

 How do I know if my Mac has Malware?

-The following systems are a good indication that your system has been infected:
+The following symptoms are a good indication that your macOS has been infected:

-- Suspicious updates being installed automatically by your browser
+Suspicious updates are installed automatically by your browser

-- An unusually large number of ads in your browser
+An unusually large number of ads appears in your browser

 How do I get rid of a malware virus?